renyi/pyarchey/README.rst

 Some things I would like to do:

 - Display user defined ascii art from command line
-- Display all ascii art
 - Get a better Raspbian image
-- Get a generic linux penguin image if distribution cannot be determined
-- Return info in json format
 - Turn colors on/off
 - Allow different colors to be defined from command line